JavaStream/vk_api_javastream/README.md

 ```

 ## Create your service for processing messages from VK
-See example in the `folder` examples in class `UpdateProcessService`
+Second class in the `folder` is the `UpdateProcessService`.
+He is responsible for processing incoming messages.
 ```java
 @Component
 public class UpdateProcessService {